rajeshr264/bolt-beginner-hands-on-lab/05-writing-tasks/README.md

     * As with the Bash example above, name parameters so that they're more easily understood by users of the task.
     * By default tasks with a `.ps1` extension executed over WinRM use PowerShell standard agrument handling rather than being supplied as prefixed environment variables or via `stdin`.

-# Write your first task in Python
+# Run your first task in Python

 Note that Bolt assumes that the required runtime is already available on the target nodes.
 For the following examples to work, Python 2 or 3 must be installed on the target nodes.
 This task will also work on Windows system with Python 2 or 3 installed.

-1. Save the following as `modules/exercise5/tasks/gethost.py`:
+1. View the following : `modules/exercise5/tasks/gethost.py`

     ```python
     #!/usr/bin/env python